officialxviid/officialxviid/README.md

 ### CDN

-A geographically distributed network of XVIID proxy servers and data centers that aims to provide high availability and performance by distributing services based on the location closest to the end user.
+Distributed geographically with a network of proxy servers and XVIID data center.

 [➡️ Read More](https://github.com/officialxviid/officialxviid/tree/main/cdn.xviid.net)